 “Educate Together is about inclusion and diversity, but then also about innovation and best practice, and bringing all those things together at the same time is really powerful.”

 Darren Ryan, CEO of Social Entrepreneurs Ireland and former Educate Together student

-Educate Together has also recently been awarded a million dollar grant by Salesforce.org, the philanthropic arm of Salesforce.
+Educate Together was awarded a million dollar grant by Salesforce.org, the philanthropic arm of Salesforce, in 2018-19.
 The grant, which is Salesforce.org’s largest European grant to date, has been awarded to the Educate Together national office on the basis of the equality-based school movement’s continued commitment to student engagement, community involvement, and equality of access at school.

 If your organisation shares our vision and is looking for a way to make a tangible impact on Irish education, why not get in touch to explore partnership opportunities with Educate Together?

 Company matching is also a great way a corporate organisation can support the work of a charity.
 This is where organisations financially top up or match the amount raised by their employees.
 Our fundraising team can be reached on 01 429 2500 or email@example.com

 .@campaignforleo at today's @salesforce event, commenting on the 1 million dollar grant to @EducateTogether from @SalesforceOrg: 'a really significant statement, one about the value and importance of equality-based education and of ethical education.' pic.twitter.com/94TgZKPfUb— Educate Together (@EducateTogether) January 18, 2019